nucleartip/omdb_browser/README.md

     and caching.
  5. Retrofit along with google gsons and RxJava adapter, for handling network calls
  6. Room db, for all DB operations along with respective Rx adapters.

-I have tried to write comments in most sections of code, it should provide major info over api's, classes and there usages.

-You can reach me back in case of any more information.